xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

-# Dark Souls Dank Random Weapon mod
+# Dark Souls Dank Random Weapon mod REMASTEREDEEEEEEEEDDDEDDDED
 This is a Random Weapon mod for Dark Souls III<br />

 You can customize the timer (in seconds) for when it switches weapon<br />